Mary Stanton: Career

-She began her career as a copywriter in the early 1980s working for several companies, such as Xerox Corporation, until she opened her own marketing communications company in 1985, specializing in research and writing of Malcolm Baldrige National Quality Award applications.
+She began her career as a copywriter in the early 1980s working for several companies, including Xerox Corporation, until she opened her own marketing communications company in 1985, specializing in research and writing of Malcolm Baldrige National Quality Award applications.
 She had clients including Xerox, Westinghouse, American Express, and Eastman Kodak.
 She accepted a junior partner Daniel J. Hucko in 1985, sold the business in 1992 to Young and Rubicam, and left the business in 1994 to write full-time.

 Stanton's first book was animal fantasy The Heavenly Horse from the Outermost West (1984); it was published in the United States, the United Kingdom and Japan.
 The sequel was Piper at the Gate (1989).
 She sold her first mystery novel to Berkley Books in 1994 and since then has written at least 16 mystery novels as Claudia Bishop and 11 children's books including the series Unicorns of Balinor.

-She wrote non-fiction articles on horse care and veterinary medicine which appeared on national and regional magazines.
+She wrote non-fiction articles on horse care and veterinary medicine which appeared in national and regional magazines.
 She wrote three scripts for the TV cartoon Princess Gwenevere and the Jewel Riders, including the aired episode "Song of the Rainbow."